atomist-skills/terraform-skill/README.md

-# terraform-skill
+# `atomist/terraform-skill`

 <!---atomist-skill-description:start--->

-Use terraform to converge changes to infrastructure via GitOps.
+Use terraform to converge changes to infrastructure via GitOps

 <!---atomist-skill-description:end--->